Father Mark Gaspar

 Summary of Sexual Abuse Allegations against Father Mark Gaspar:

-Father Mark Gaspar was one of 21 priests suspended by Cardinal Justin Rigali in 2011 following the release of the second grand jury report, which indicated that more than 30 active priests had allegations of sexual misconduct during their priesthood.
+Father Mark Gaspar was ordained a priest in 1998 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, he was one of 21 priests suspended by Cardinal Justin Rigali in 2011 following the release of the second grand jury report, which indicated that more than 30 active priests had allegations of sexual misconduct during their priesthood.
 No information was offered to the general public about the nature or details of the allegation(s) against Gaspar.

 In April 2013, the Archdiocese of Philadelphia announced that its internal review board determined the allegation against Gaspar, a relatively young priest, had been substantiated and he would be permanently removed from ministry.
 The review board determined that Gaspar violated the standards of ministerial conduct and was therefore unsuitable for ministry.